rimas-kudelis/wp-woocommerce-feed-manager/README.txt

 - Include All Variable Products Variations

 You can just select the option and include variable products with or without parent products however you want.

+**Create A Custom Feed For Any Merchant**

+The custom feed option will allow you to create a personalized feed for any marketplace you want.

+The custom WooCommerce feed option will help you to -

+- Select your preferred feed attributes
+- Choose custom feed type
+- Include/Exclude XML header
+- Add Wrapper Element
+- Add Item Wrapper

+So, if you’re wondering how to create a localized feed or a complex feed with specific attributes you can do this easily with the option.

 **Google Analytics Support**
 You can add and configure Google Analytics UTM tracking-codes to your product URLs.
 It will allow you to measure the effectiveness of marketing channels in Google Analytics.